Do you, as a Rockstar, beginner or hobbyist keyboard player, need external amplification?

 As you can guess by that description, it is a lot simpler to set up an active speaker PA system than it is to set up a system with passive speakers.

 There’s a lot of possibilities but you can start with one or two speakers and a mixer as an initial PA setup.
-Generally, speakers provide XLR/line connections on the back, which is sufficient for most basic needs.
+Generally, active speakers provide XLR/line connections on the back, which is sufficient for most basic needs.

 Since active speakers have their own amplifier built in, they are considerably heavier than passive speakers.